MiklagårdArts is a change-maker platform, enabler, and connector to promote transnational and transcultural collaborations.

 In-house Artistic Partner

-In 2016 Söderblom was invited to become a member of the Artistic Committee at Tampere Theatre Festival, the most prominent performing arts festival in Finland.
+In 2016, he was invited to join the Artistic Committee of the Tampere Theatre Festival, Finland’s most prominent international performing arts festival, as a curating member.

-Erik Söderblom is a member of the European House for Culture since 2016.
+Since 2016, he has also been a member of the European House for Culture.